bobby-waitung-lo/Drink_Manufacturing_Company_Sales/README.md

 ### Project Business Questions:
 1. Which region or country has the highest sales, and how does it compare to others?
-2. Which customer group has the highest sales?
+2. Which customer group generates the most sales?
-3. Who are the top sales managers in different regions and the whole company?
+3. Who are the top sales managers in different regions and across the entire company?
-4. What is the profit comparing to the cost among the top sale drinks?
+4. What is the profit comparing to the cost among the top-selling drinks?
 5. What is the overall trend of sales and profits of the company, and how is the company performing?